OfficeDev/Office-Addin-Scripts/packages/office-addin-dev-certs/README.md

 # Office-Addin-dev-certs

-Provides the ability to manage certificates for development server using https://localhost.
+Provides the ability to manage certificates for a development server using https://localhost.

 ## Command-Line Interface
 * [generate](#generate)